Top

 • Conflicting parenting styles.
 Differences in discipline, routines, or communication can complicate negotiations.

-• Concerns about safety.
+• Safety concerns.
 Allegations of neglect, substance use, or domestic violence can shift the entire case.

 • Balancing work schedules.
 Parents who work nontraditional hours often face hurdles in creating a workable parenting plan.